This job is sometimes referred to by alternative titles

 You need to have discipline and motivation because often you're working for yourself, by yourself on a project no one else really cares about.

-Useful experience for authors includes:
+Useful experience for authors includes work:

-- work as a journalist
+- as a journalist

-- film, theatre or television work
+- in film, theatre or television

-- other writing work
+- involving writing

-- other artistic work.
+- involving artistic skills.

 Find out more about training